-The Rotary Club of Rosemount is pleased to announce that Rosemount High School senior Jacob Alex is its February 2014 Student of the Month.
+The Rotary Club of Rosemount is pleased to announce that Rosemount High School senior Ryan Condon was its Student of the Month for May 2014.

 As a Rosemount High School student, Ryan challenged himself by taking many honors, AP, and CIS classes.
 He earned an academic letter each year during high school.
 He is a member of the National Honor Society, National Spanish Honor Society, and Tri-M Honor Society.
 He also participated in the RHS concert band each year during high school.

 Ryan’s passion for athletics was evident in his extracurricular activities.
 He ran hundreds of miles throughout Rosemount as he trained for track and cross-country events.
 During his high school career, he earned eleven varsity letters in three sports.
 He served as captain of two teams, and during his senior year, he was named Academic All-State in Cross-Country.